jtombo45/Learn-React-SoloLearn/Intro To React/README.md

   const [contacts, setContacts] = useState(props.data);

   function addPerson(name) {
-    setContacts([...contacts, name]); // [...<variable>, name] is way you can append a array with the 2nd arguement }
+    setContacts([...contacts, name]); // [...<variable>, name] is the way you can append to an array with the 2nd argument }
  ...
 }
 ```
-- We need to able to call the addPerson() function from our parent component to add a new person to our contacts state array:
+- We need to be able to call the addPerson() function from our parent component to add a new person to our contacts state array:
   - We pass the function as a prop
 ```
 function ContactManager(props) {